 - 2. Mentors are not permitted to be involved in building, repairing, or programming their team's robots both before and during the competition. - 3.
 Mentor interference with robots or referee decisions will result in a warning in the first instance.
 If this behavior recurs, the team could face a possible elimination from the tournament. - 4.
-Robots have to be mainly student's own work.
+Robots have to be the work of the students.
 Any robot that appears to be identical to another robot may be prompted for re-inspection.